camauger/croustillant/README-MODERN.md

 - Verify Supabase credentials
 - Check database table exists
 - Test connection from Supabase dashboard

+**SQL syntax error when running schema**
+- Make sure you copied ONLY the SQL code from `supabase-schema.sql`, not the filename
+- The SQL should start with `-- Croustillant Database Schema` and end with the COMMENT statements
+- If you see "syntax error at or near 'supabase'", you likely included the filename - try copying again
+- Clear the SQL Editor completely before pasting fresh SQL code

+**Permission denied for schema public error**
+- **Important**: Make sure you're using the **SQL Editor** in Supabase dashboard (not the API)
+- The SQL Editor runs as the postgres superuser and should have all permissions
+- If you still get this error:
+  1. In Supabase dashboard, go to **SQL Editor**
+  2. Make sure you're in the correct project
+  3. Try running this first (to grant permissions):
+     ```sql
+     GRANT USAGE ON SCHEMA public TO postgres;
+     GRANT CREATE ON SCHEMA public TO postgres;
+     ```
+  4. Then run the full schema SQL again
+- Alternative: Use Supabase's **Table Editor** → **New Table** and create manually, or use the **Database** → **Migrations** feature

 **LocalStorage issues**
 - Clear browser cache